Biofumigation for soil health in organic high tunnel and conventional field vegetable production systems

 This project tests biofumigation – a soil-borne disease management strategy using natural chemicals from brassicas – as a control for two broad-spectrum diseases that each pose a severe challenge to a different emerging vegetable production system in Kentucky.
 The fungus Sclerotinia sclerotiorum thrives in cool conditions, and attacks most of the crops grown in a system developed by Kentucky growers to produce organic vegetables year-round in solar heated high tunnels.
 Another fungus, Phytophthora capsici, spreads in warm weather and attacks many of the crops grown by the increasing number of farmers switching from tobacco to field vegetable production in our region.
 We hypothesize that biofumigation can be adapted to both the high tunnel and field vegetable system to manage these diseases while building soil organic matter and enhancing soil microbial activity.
 We are conducting a series of laboratory studies to identify promising biofumigant crops for each disease, followed by on-farm field trials adapting the biofumigation strategy to each system.
 This research responds to specific emerging disease threats and addresses two of the most important research topics identified by local growers in a survey distributed at a SARE-funded workshop.

-- Repeated tests of burial depth and treatment period on soil temperature and sclerotial susceptibility to biofumigation and solarization in commercial high tunnels.Confirmed that solarization for one month was very effective, killing 100% of sclerotia 5 cm below the surface.
+- Repeated study measuring effect of burial depth and treatment period on soil temperature and sclerotial susceptibility to biofumigation and solarization in commercial high tunnels.Confirmed effectiveness of summer solarization for one month, which killed 100% of sclerotia 5 cm below the surface and 93% of sclerotia 15 cm below the soil surface.

-Found that biofumigation with 1 kg of ‘Pacific Gold’ mustard per square meter did not reduce sclerotial survival.
+Confirmed that biofumigation with 1 kg of B. juncea per square meter did not reduce sclerotial survival.

 Measured extracellular enzyme activity of solarized and unsolarized soils after 2 and 6 weeks of solarization.